 As a principal investigator (PI), you are fully in charge of your own research, with complete responsibility for the management of your grant(s).
 You need to pay attention to expenditures and allowable costs, as both your lab, and Mount Sinai as a whole, are governed by federal statutes.

 SPA is responsible for the post-award administration of grants and contracts received by the Medical School.
-We offer Grant Management Tools and outline our policies and procedures to help you in your work.
+We offer Grant Management Tools and a Policies and Procedures section on the SPA website to help you in your work.

 When can I start to spend my award money?